launchdarkly/js-client-sdk/README.md

         npm install --save ldclient-js

-2. A minimized version of the script is also hosted on `npmcdn`, and can be included via a `script` tag:
+2. A minimized version of the script is also hosted on our CDN, and can be included via a `script` tag:

         <script src="https://app.launchdarkly.com/snippet/ldclient.min.js">